earthly/website/blog/_posts/2023-03-17-kubernetes-secrets.md

 Here's what we are doing in the code above:

-Define a volume section under the statefulSet Pod specification, with a name *secret-volume*.
+- Define a volume section under the statefulSet Pod specification, with a name *secret-volume*.
-Specify the type of volume (a secret volume type) and which secret it should use (*postgres-secret*).
+- Specify the type of volume (a secret volume type) and which secret it should use (*postgres-secret*).
-Include the keys Kubernetes should watch out for while creating the statefulset (*postgres_password* and *postgres_username*) alongside their paths which are required *postgres_password* and *postgres_username* (these paths could be anything, like *my-postgres-path*).
+- Include the keys Kubernetes should watch out for while creating the statefulset (*postgres_password* and *postgres_username*) alongside their paths which are required (these paths could be anything, like *my-postgres-path*).
-Define a mode **511** which is optional.
+- Define a mode **511** which is optional.
-Mount the volume inside the containers section using *volumeMounts* , specify the name of the volume we'd like to mount which is *secret-volume* and then the *mountPath* `/secret` which is where the secret will be saved.
+- Mount the volume inside the containers section using *volumeMounts* , specify the name of the volume we'd like to mount which is *secret-volume* and then the *mountPath* `/secret` which is where the secret will be saved.
-Added a `env` section to get the POSTGRES_USER and POSTGRES_PASSWORD value form the  */var/lib/postgresql/secret/postgres_username* and */var/lib/postgresql/secret/postgres_password* file paths in the container's file system.
+- Add an `env` section to get the POSTGRES_USER and POSTGRES_PASSWORD value from the  */var/lib/postgresql/secret/postgres_username* and */var/lib/postgresql/secret/postgres_password* file paths in the container's file system.

 Now run the following commands to recreate the statefulset and to view the pod created by the statefulset: